libretro/docs/docs/guides/databases.md

 The information below is for Users who are interested in figuring out the cause of a database-related problem and possibly helping to fix the problem in a way that will help all users.
 RetroArch is a volunteer project, and many problem situations can be improved by interested users with medium technical awareness and no programming skill needed.

+### Common Problems and Solutions

 The most common user problems and solutions related to the database are:

 - __Missed files during import scan.__ I.e. automated Directory Scan or File Scan "misses" some files, meaning the files are not imported and do not appear in the playlist.
 See [Validation & Rejection](#validation-and-rejection) above.
   - Solution A: [Contribute to the database](#how-to-contribute-to-databases) with data for the files/games that are not yet covered by the database.
-  - Solution B: Use the __Manual Scan__ option, which will accept all files that are compatible with the selected core.
+  - Solution B: Use the __Manual Scan__ option, which will accept all files according to the chosen settings.
 - __Wrong matching / incorrect information__.
-E.g. A game file receives a wrong title inside the RetroArch playlists/interface.
+E.g. A game file receives a wrong title inside the RetroArch playlist/interface.
+  - Solution:
-  - Solution A: Follow the [investigation steps](#investigating-database-issues) below, and [contribute to the database](#how-to-contribute-to-databases).
-Depending on the source of the data, an upstream change within a database group's system may be required, but it is also possible to create ad hoc database coverage on the libretro github.
+    - Follow the [investigation steps](#investigating-database-issues) below, and [contribute to the database](#how-to-contribute-to-databases).
+    - Depending on the source of the data, an upstream change within a database group's system may be required, but it is also possible to create ad hoc database coverage on the libretro github.

 ### Investigating Database Issues